Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 Mid-size team (5-50 people):

-• Start with: Power BI, Looker Studio, or Anomaly AI
+• Start with: Power BI, Data Studio (formerly Looker Studio), or Anomaly AI

 • Why: Balance of power and usability, reasonable pricing